RAF 15 Operation Frothblower ~ Plzen 16-17 April 1943 (revised edition)

 The three Magistrates retire.
 We used to have bets.
 Two minutes?
 Five minutes? ?
 Seven minutes? … before the buzzer sounded to summon the Clerk to Chambers to advise on a point of law… …

 I liked the Clerk very much.
-A solicitor.
-And years before as a police constable being over-awed by it all as a 19-year-old, my father, also a police officer, having expressed the greatest respect for the Clerk, quietly reminding me that he had been a Major in the newly formed Special Operations Executive (SOE was established on the explicit instruction of Winston Churchill) during the War.
-I learned much from the Clerk in later years, one of the foundation stones of my long legal career.
+A Solicitor.
+And years before, as a police constable, being over-awed by it all as a 19-year-old, my father, also a police officer, having expressed the greatest respect for the Clerk to the Court, quietly reminding me that he had been a Major in the newly formed Special Operations Executive.
+SOE was signed in to being by Prime Minister Neville Chamberlain.
+SOE from that point on, vigorously engaged on the explicit instruction of Winston Churchill in waging total war against the Third Reich that Great Britain and its Commonwealth and Empire undertook.

 Visit to RAF Linton-on-Ouse, 2018